Respite Childcare (Child’s Play)

 Parenting is an important but difficult job, and there are times when both parent and child can benefit from a healthy break.
 Respite provides an opportunity to meet a family’s needs in a positive way, free of charge.

-• Calls to reserve a spot for that night’s session are accepted beginning at 9:00 am on Monday & Wednesday.
+• Calls to reserve a spot for that night’s session are accepted beginning at 9:00 am each day.

 • Dinner is provided.